Learn about Exercise & Bone Health

 Why hire a Personal Trainer?

-Why do you need exercise?
+Why do you need to exercise?
 You need exercise to maintain ideal health and better develop physical strength and endurance, cardiovascular endurance, and lose body fat or maintain ideal body composition.
 Exercise can also help you manage stress, and improve balance, agility, and coordination.
 More to the point of today’s effort — exercise is a proven practice responsible for maintaining and improving bone density and bone health as we age.
-Exercise physiologists, exercise researchers, exercise professionals and personal trainers, who specialize in developing exercise protocols and delivering sound exercise advice, maintain that the benefits of exercise specifically related to bone density defines one of the strongest arguments in favor of regular exercise.
+Exercise physiologists, exercise researchers, exercise professionals and personal trainers, who specialize in developing exercise protocols and delivering sound exercise advice, maintain that the benefits of exercise specifically related to bone density define one of the strongest arguments in favor of regular exercise.

 What role do bones play in health?

-In order to understand the benefits of exercise related to bone density and bone health it is important to first understand the nature, composition, and characteristics of your bones.
+In order to understand the benefits of exercise related to bone density and bone health, it is important to first understand the nature, composition, and characteristics of your bones.
 Think about what functions your bones serve.
 Essentially the bones in your body have mechanical, synthetic, and metabolic functions.
 Mechanically, your bones, specifically, your skeletal system, protect your organs, provide a functional framework to support your body, and provide the essential structures necessary for movement by leverage from attached connective tissues and joints, and contraction by skeletal muscles.
 Additionally, small bones in the inner ear allow you to hear by mechanical means of vibration as these bones capture sound waves.
 These are the mechanical functions of your bones.

 The National Library of Medicine defines bone marrow as the soft, sponge-like tissue in the center of bones that produces white blood cells, red blood cells, and platelets.
 Perhaps most interesting, the larger bones in your body contain bone marrow.
 As described, bone marrow is responsible for producing blood cells.
 This action is a synthetic process called hematopoiesis, the production of all types of blood cells including formation, development, and differentiation of blood cells.
 Adults have, on average, about 5.7lbs of bone marrow, with about half of it being red.
 This is the primary synthetic function of your bones.